 Bud Cline lives in North Bethesda and is a retired scientist.
 When not serving as a Quartermaster, he can often be found ridingon the towpath as a member of the Master Ranger Corps.
 Dell Pillers Cline is an accountant for a scientific society.
 She is a member of the Bike Patrol and patrols with Bud on the weekends.

-Don Street & Linda Bergofsky became Canal Trust volunteers in July 2016 as Lockhouse 25 Quartermasters.
-They are both avid gardeners, outdoors enthusiasts, and are very active with local sustainability efforts in Poolesville, Maryland, where they reside.
+Lockhouse 25 Quartermasters Don Street & Linda Bergofsky became Canal Trust volunteers in July 2016.
+They are both avid gardeners and outdoors enthusiasts, and are very active with local sustainability efforts in Poolesville, Maryland, where they reside.
 In addition to his quartermaster duties, Don is also a member of the C&O Canal Bike Patrol, assisting visitors along the towpath.
-Linda has been involved as a volunteer with a number of social services organizations, and serves as an Election Judge for the Montgomery County Board of Elections.
-When not volunteering their time to care for the Lockhouse, Don and Linda both work for the Federal government and their cat, Thomas.
+Linda has been involved as a volunteer with a number of social services organizations and serves as an Election Judge for the Montgomery County Board of Elections.
+Don retired from the federal government in February 2017, and Linda hopes to follow him in that regard in 2018 after 25 years working with health care policy issues for several government agencies.

 Paul Buscemi “I’ve been visiting the C&O Canal for over thirty years starting when I lived in Baltimore.
 My friends and I would go to Harpers Ferry to hike, bike, canoe and swim in the Potomac.
 When I moved to Rockville in 1987 I would bike from Swains lock North and South for short trips to multi hour trips and covered most of the canal on those many trips.
 When my son was a Boy Scout now an Eagle scout I was Adventure coordinator for the troop and every other year the troop and I would bike the entire canal in 5 days, one year we did the Great Alleghany Passage and got off of the towpath at Williamsport, we went caving near Dam 4 went on many hikes and did multiple canoe outings with the troop our favorite from Dargen bend to Lander Rd.
 My twin girls are 12 and I’ve been taking them to the canal since they were 3 and continue to enjoy experiences with them.
 I’m excited to be a part of the Canal Quarters program and one of several Quartermasters for lock #28 and look forward to many years of service and of course continuing to enjoy one of the local gems that is the C&O Canal.”